danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 In *A Thousand Plateaus*, Gilles Deleuze and Félix Guattari conceive of the face as "overcoded," imposed upon us universally, resonating with some of the comments we made earlier in this chapter about Unicode.
 Their main point is that the face — what they called the "facial machine" — is tied to a specific Western history of ideas (e.g. the face of Jesus Christ).
 This, in turn, situates the origins of the face with white ethnicity (despite Jesus's birthplace) and what they call "facialization" (the imposition onto the subject of the face) has been spread by white Europeans, and thus provides a way to understand racial prejudice: "Racism operates by the determination of degrees of deviance to the White man’s face...".[^DG] The face is thus understood as an "imperial machine," subsuming language and other semiotic systems.
 The face is part of a surface that promotes sameness and ultimately rejects variations.

-%Facial recognition% technologies that are capable of identifying or verifying a person from a digital image or a video frame, seem to operate on these (imperialist) terms too.
+Facial recognition technologies that are capable of identifying or verifying a person from a digital image or a video frame, seem to operate on these (imperialist) terms too.
 When a person is identified in this way, the person's facial shape and textures are matched against a model based on a standardized dataset (we will return to this discussion in Chapter 4, "Data capture").
 Moreover, the datasets are based on a disproportionate number of white faces.
 Facial recognition systems therefore notoriously struggle to identify black people.
 This has led to significant problems not least when it comes to the use of these technologies for policing.

 Facial recognition systems also become unreliable when facial expressions vary, and even a big smile can falsify the results, so there is some irony that a smiley in real-life is likely to create difficulties in recognition (as if the social standard is unfriendliness).
 The iconic emoji smiley seems to further stress the point.
 The face may be able to escape overcoding under certain conditions, but emojis are quite literally "facial-machines" with prejudice built-in.
 Herein lies a challenge to having fun with programming: How to escape the overcoding and to develop alternative geometric shapes?